-- Recommended resources to complement your assignments
+- recommended resources to complement your assignments

-- An introduction to the subject liaison in your field
+- an introduction to the subject liaison in your field

-- A widget with research tips to add to your class ICON page
+- a widget with research tips to add to your class ICON page

 In addition, we have digital content you can share with your students, including:

-- An audio tour of the library (available as a podcast)
+- an audio tour of the library (available as a podcast)

 (Want something else we haven’t made a video of yet?
 Let us know and we’ll make it happen.)

-What we can offer your students in a library session:
+Visit our menu of what we can offer your students in a library session: